ksaj/helloworld/README.md

 ## hw-rpi3-1

 Hello World using puts().
 Notice it doesn't need a carriage return, while the other methods do.
+The puts() call is rather slobber-proof.

 ## hw-rpi3-2